School-Based Grief Support Group

 Mourning Hope recognizes that transportation and family schedules often prohibit bereaved youth from attending a grief support group at our Center.
 In order to increase Mourning Hope's reach to grieving students in the Lincoln community, Mourning Hope partners with Lincoln Public Schools to offer school-based grief support groups for bereaved students.
-An eight week, peer support group model was launched several years ago out of the need to reach grieving children and teens where they spend the majority of their time--in their schools.
+An 8-week, peer support group model was launched several years ago out of the need to reach grieving children and teens where they spend the majority of their time--in their schools.

 Children's school bereavement groups offer a safe, natural environment for children to support one another.
 These groups help prevent negative consequences related to unresolved childhood grief such as difficulty with classroom concentration, behavioral problems, social isolation and withdrawal, depression, truancy, substance abuse and even suicide.
 One of the greatest program benefits is youth recognizing they are not alone in their grief.

 These school-based services occur weekly during school hours and are co-facilitated by a Lincoln Public School employee and a Mourning Hope trained facilitator.
 Groups are designed to support grieving youth of various ages.
 All materials are supplied by Mourning Hope and there is no cost for the school or the youth to participate.

-School personnel interested in holding a program at their school should contact Alyssa Christensen at email@example.com or call 402.488.8989.You can also reach out to Amy Lipins within the LPS school district with any questions or concerns at firstname.lastname@example.org.
-Required forms are located immediately below.
+School personnel interested in hosting a program at their school should contact Alyssa Christensen at email@example.com or call 402.488.8989.You can also reach out to Amy Lipins within the LPS school district with any questions or concerns at firstname.lastname@example.org.

 Coalition to Support Grieving Students